Akuli/tkinter-tutorial/getting-started.md

 - Now you should have tkinter installed and you should know how to use it on the `>>>` prompt.
 - Don't use star imports.
+- Now you should know what a widget is.
+- Use ttk widgets with `from tkinter import ttk`, and always create a big `ttk.Frame` packed with `fill='both', expand=True` into each root window.
 - You can set the values of Tk's options when creating widgets like `label = tk.Label(root, text="hello")`, and you can change them later using any of these ways: